 How many bridges had she burned?
 She had acted on impulse, and couldn’t possibly regret it, yet she felt a shimmer of fear at what the future might hold.
 She clamped down hard on the shimmer, saying viciously as she stamped on the accelerator, ‘Nonsense,’ in the time-honoured fashion of the women in her family.

 Besides, her family would never let her starve.
-With nowhere else to go and all that she possessed already packed in the car with her, she headed for home.
+With nowhere else to go and all that she possessed already packed in the car with her, she headed for Hertfordshire and home.

 ‘Hello Mother, hello Mr Greeley.’
 She sent a bright beaming smile in the direction of the ancient butler who winked at her and relieved her of her suitcase and jacket.
 Her mother was not in the least deceived by the attempt at cheerfulness.